 In his wisdom, God used human beings infatuation of “king worship” by making a covenant bond to his people through a certain hand-selected king – King David.
 David was a meek shepherd boy that was described as a “man after God’s own heart” (Psalm, 89:20, 1 Samuel 13:14, Isaiah 44:28, Acts 13:22).
 Through King David, God promised Israel an exalted kingdom.
 However, God’s kingdom would be dramatically unlike these petty earthly kingdoms.

 King David preferred to be a priest rather than a king (Psalm 110:4, 2 Samuel 8: 18).
 He wore priest clothes, and his kingship was centered around the precise method of worship to God (see 1-2 Chronicles).
 For example, David brought the Ark of the Covenant to Jerusalem (see 2 Samuel 6).
 He was meticulous in offering the Todah sacrifice.
 He wrote many of the Psalms, introduced singing and music into worship.
 Finally, David wanted to build God a house – a dwelling place where God and Israel could unite.
-However, as the prophet Samuel articulated, instead of David building a house for God, God wanted to build a house for David.
+However, as the prophet Samuel articulated, instead of David building a house for God, God was to build a house for David.
 This “house” was to be a royal dynasty in which David’s descendants would reign as kings over this kingdom.
 As the prophet declared, “Your house and kingdom will endure forever” (2 Samuel 7: 11-13, 16).

 Now, it looked like this kingdom had taken off shortly after the prophet announced this.
 It was David’s son, Solomon, that built the temple (God’s house) on a large rock known as Mount Moriah (2 Chronicles 3:1).
 Because King Solomon was known for his wisdom, other kings came to listen to Solomon’s God-given knowledge (1 Kings 4:30, 34).
 Consequently, flocks of people from other nations began to journey to Israel to start worshiping God.
 However, the kingdom began to slowly crumble due to Israel’s sin.
 Solomon’s son, Rehoboam, caused a crisis that consequently split the kingdom in revolt.
 This division resulted in the tribe of Israel to move up north while the tribe of Judah stayed down south.
 Slowly, but surely the kingdom began to deteriorate and Israel experienced Divine judgment.
 In 586 BC, the Babylonian kingdom crushed Israel and deported the people back to Babylonian far away from God’s temple.
 Here, Israel began to worship foreign gods, most specifically the king of the Babylonian empire – King Nebuchadnezzar.

-Here, in Babylon King Nebuchadnezzar had a vivid and powerful dream that only the Israelite Daniel was able to correctly interpret (Daniel 2: 1-45).
+While in Babylon King Nebuchadnezzar had a vivid and powerful dream that only the Israelite Daniel was able to correctly interpret (Daniel 2: 1-45).
 In the dream, the king saw a large bright statue before his eyes.
 The head of the statue was pure gold.
 The chest and arms were silver, the belly and thighs were bronze, the legs were iron, while the feet was a mix of part iron and part clay.
 As the king starred in awe at the statue, a stone was taken from a mountain and struck the statue with a great blow.
 The gold, silver, bronze, and iron all crumbled into pieces as a mighty wind whisked it away.
 This stone that struck the statue became a great mountain that eventually filled the whole earth.

 Daniel went on to then interpret the deep meaning of the dream in that the gold represents the current kingdom of Babylon and King Nebuchadnezzar while the silver, bronze, and iron signify the kingdoms that will come after.
-The stone that destroyed these kingdoms acts as a metaphor of God’s kingdom built on a rock that overtakes these earthly kingdoms and rules forever.
+The stone that destroyed these kingdoms acts as a metaphor of God’s kingdom built on a “rock” that overtakes these earthly kingdoms and rules forever.

 Historically speaking this image illuminates the historical fact of kingdoms that ruled the earth that we can see today.